Classical and Quantum Mechanics via Lie algebras: Statistics and probability

 \section{Statistics and probability}

-Recall from Section \ref{s.limit} that a quantity $g$ is considered to be significant if its resolution $\res(g)$ satisfies $\res(g)\ll 1$, while it is considered as noise if $\res(g)\gg 1$.
+Recall from Section \ref{s.limit} that a quantity $g$ is considered to be significant if its resolution $\res(g)$ is much smaller than one, while it is considered as noise if it is much larger than one.
 If $g$ is a quantity and $\widetilde g$ is a good approximation of its value then $\Delta g:=g-\widetilde g$ is noise.
 Sufficiently significant quantities can be treated as deterministic; the analysis of noise is the subject of statistics.

-Statistics is based on the idea of obtaining information about a noisy system by repeated \bfi{sampling} from a \bfi{population}\footnote{ Physicists usually speak of an \bfi{ensemble} in place of a population; but since in connection with the microcanonical, canonical, or grand canonical ensemble we use the term ensemble synonymous with state, we prefer the statistical term population to keep the discussion unambiguous. } of independent systems with identical preparation, but differing in noisy details not controllable by the preparation.
+Statistics is based on the idea of obtaining information about noisy quantities of a system by repeated \bfi{sampling} from a \bfi{population}\footnote{ Physicists usually speak of an \bfi{ensemble} in place of a population; but since in connection with the microcanonical, canonical, or grand canonical ensemble we use the term ensemble synonymous with state, we prefer the statistical term population to keep the discussion unambiguous. } of independent systems with identical preparation, but differing in noisy details not controllable by the preparation.
 In the present context, such systems are described by the same Euclidean $*$-algebra $\Ez_0$, the same set of quantities to be sampled, and the same state $\<\cdot\>_0$.

 More precisely, the systems may be regarded as subsystems of a bigger system (e.g., the laboratory) whose set of quantities is given by a big Euclidean $*$-algebra $\Ez$.
 To model identically prepared subsystems we consider injective homomorphisms from $\Ez_0$ into $\Ez$ mapping each reference quantity $f\in\Ez_0$ to the quantity $f_l \in\Ez$ of the $l$th subsystem considered to be `identical' with $f$.
 Of course, in terms of the big system, the $f_l$ are not really identical; they refer to quantities distinguished by position and/or time.
-That the subsystems are \bfi{identically prepared} is instead modelled by the assumption \lbeq{e.identical} \<f_l\> = \<f\>_0 \Forall f \in\Ez_0, \eeq and that they are \bfi{independent} by the assumption \lbeq{e.independent} \<f_kg_l\> = \<f_k\>\<g_l\> \Forall f,g \in\Ez_0 \mbox{~and~} k\ne l. \eeq The following result is fundamental for statistical considerations:
+That the subsystems are \bfi{identically prepared} is instead modelled by the assumption \lbeq{e.identical} \<f_l\> = \<f_0\> \Forall f \in\Ez_0, \eeq and that they are \bfi{independent} by the assumption \lbeq{e.independent} \<f_kg_l\> = \<f_k\>\<g_l\> \Forall f,g \in\Ez_0 \mbox{~and~} k\ne l. \eeq The following result is fundamental for statistical considerations: